Quantum Hamilton-Jacobi Theory, Spectral Path Integrals and Exact-WKB Analysis: Introduction

 For $\hbar \neq 0$, \eqref{Riccati1} is an exact representation of the Schr\"odinger equation.
 For $\hbar = 0$, \eqref{Riccati1} is an exact representation of classical mechanics, it is the equation for Hamilton's characteristic function $W(q)$, which carries the same information as Newtonian, Lagrangian, or Hamiltonian formulation.
 At infinitesimal $\hbar$, $W(q, \hbar)$ in \eqref{Riccati1} should be viewed as the quantum generalization of the Hamilton characteristic function.

 Riccati equation is the starting point of the exact WKB formalism \cite{ dillinger_resurgence_1993,DDP2, balian_discrepancies_1978,Voros1983, Silverstone, aoki1995algebraic, AKT1, sueishi_exact-wkb_2020}.
 It can be converted to a recursive equation the solution of which is given in terms of asymptotic series in $\hbar$.
 Exact-WKB is the study of a differential equation in complexified coordinate space ($q \in \mathbb C$) by using resurgence theory \cite{Ec1,sauzin2014introduction}, and Stokes graphs.
-Classical data about the potential dictates the Stokes graph, and demanding monodromy free condition from the WKB-wave function leads to the exact quantization conditions.
+Classical data about the potential dictates the Stokes graph, and demanding monodromy free condition from the WKB-wave function and demanding that it vanishes at infinities for bounded potentials lead to the exact quantization conditions.\footnote{There are two conditions here.
+Monodromy free condition leads to perturbative quantization and discreteness of energy.
+Vanishing at the wedges at infinity leads to the full non-perturbative quantization condition. }

 Of course, this is a very elegant formalism but it is also clear that this line of reasoning does not take advantage of the full Hamilton-Jacobi theory.
 In classical mechanics, the power of Hamilton-Jacobi theory stems from the ability to select a canonical transformation to new coordinates which are either constants or cyclic.
 In particular, one can even choose a generating function such that the new Hamiltonian is zero, or a constant $c$,